DiamondLightSource/freephil/docs/usage.rst

 scope.show
 ----------

-In this document, the ``scope.show()`` method is used extensively in the examples.
-With the defaults for the method parameters, it only shows the Phil scope or definition names and and associated values.
+In this document, the :func:`freephil.scope.show()` method is used extensively in the examples.
+With the defaults for the method parameters, it only shows the Phil scope or definition names and associated values.
 It is also possible to include some or all Phil scope or definition attributes in the ``.show()`` output, as directed by the ``attributes_level`` parameter::